 B. Context of Related Passages

 In the background of the partial list of the households is a list of the names of the family who came to Egypt (Gen 46:8), which covers all twelve sons.
 In the foreground of the list, in Num 1, is a list of the sons of those sons and their descendants, omitting Levi (which has become the priestly clan) but treating Ephraim and Manasseh as separate clans and thus keeping the number of the clans as twelve.
-In Num 26, at the other end of Numbers and of Israel’s forty years in the wilderness is another list of the clans by their kin groups and another list of the totals for each clan.
+In Num 26, at the other end of Numbers and of Israel’s forty years in the wilderness, is another list of the clans by their kin groups and another list of the totals for each clan.
 Then in 1 Chr 2–9 there is a comprehensive list of the sons of Israel.

 C. Exegetical Techniques/Hermeneutics Employed